pocomane/brewed-in-the-apocalypse/bita.md

 pushes her away.
 Alice does not get hurt but the others did not approve her
 behaviour: write on her sheet the harm "Betray"
 ```

-In the following moves, it would be great if the __Make the worst happen__ that
-the scenarist will do after a failure roll were liked to the question just
-asked.

-__Read a person__ - When in a charged situation you, a protagonist, try to get some
-information from a person and you have to roll:

-- On Success ask the controlling player 3 question from the list
-- On Twist ask the controlling player 1 question from the list
-- On Failure ask the controlling player 1 question from the list

-Questions about the person (the protagonist have to fill the _ before to ask):

-- Is your character telling the truth?
-- What’s your character really feeling?
-- What does your character intend to do
-- What does your character wish I’d do?
-- How could I get your character to _ ?

-__Asses the situation__ - When you, a protagonist, read a charged situation and
-you have to roll:

-- On Success ask to the scenarist 3 questions from the list
-- On Twist ask to the scenarist 1 question from the list
-- On Failure ask to the scenarist 1 question from the list

-Questions about the situation (the protagonist have to fill the _ before to ask):

-- How could we best end quickly?
-- Which enemy is most vulnerable to me?
-- Which enemy is the biggest threat?
-- What should I be on the lookout for?
-- What’s my enemy’s true position?
-- Who’s in control here?
-- What here I can use to _ ?

-An example of these moves are already given in the core mechanics sections.

 __Sway a NPC__ - When you, a protagonist, try to convince someone leveraging
 something, and you have to roll, you tell what you want them to do, you give